 7. Not Paying Attention to Data

 It is crucial that you keep an eye on Open Rates, Click Rates + what users are clicking on, unsubscribe rates, spam complaint rates, placed order rates, amongst others.
+Tracking the right email marketing metrics and optimising future campaigns for them is at the heart of a growth driven marketing strategy.
 This data will give you a clear idea on what types of campaigns are working best for your audience, what kind of copy/design you should stick to, what they’re most interested in, what’s not engaging them and what you should improve.